meyerls/pc-skeletor/Readme.md

 curvature Vector](http://www.cs.cmu.edu/~kmcrane/Projects/DDG/paper.pdf)(p.
 88 & p.
 100). $\mathbf{P}$ is the original
 point cloud, $\mathbf{P}^{'}$ a contracted point cloud and $\mathbf{W_L}$ and $\mathbf{W_H}$ are diagonal weight matrices balancing the contraction and attraction forces.
 During the contraction the point clouds get thinner and thinner until the solution converges.
-Afterwards the contracted point cloud aka. skeleton is afterwards sampled using farthest-point method.
+Afterwards the contracted point cloud aka. skeleton is sampled using farthest-point method.

 To archive good contraction result and avoid over- and under-contraction it is necessary to initialize and update the